Wednesday, June 24th 2020, 3:45 pm - These could be the highest CO2 levels in our atmosphere in more than 3 million years

 Compared to back at the beginning of the Keeling Curve, in 1958, carbon dioxide levels have risen by nearly 100 parts per million (they reached a maximum of 318 ppm in 1958).
 By examining gases trapped deep in glacial ice, tree rings, and even the carbon levels contained in fossils, scientists have determined that the last time carbon dioxide levels were this high in the atmosphere was over 3 million years ago, during the Pliocene Epoch.
 In that time of Earth's history, global temperatures were around 2-3°C warmer than today, the oceans were roughly 25 metres deeper, and there was no Arctic ice cap.

-Note: Parts per million is a physical measurement of how many molecules of a gas there are, compared to all the molecules in the atmosphere.
-So, if the concentration measured at any one time is 417 ppm, for every million molecules of air in that, 417 were carbon dioxide molecules.
+Note: Parts per million is a physical measurement of how many molecules of a gas there are, compared to all the molecules in the volume of air you sample.
+So, if the concentration measured at any one time is 417 ppm, for every million molecules of air in that sample, 417 of them were carbon dioxide molecules.

 WHAT IS THE KEELING CURVE?

 The Keeling Curve, provided by the Scripps Institution of Oceanography, gives the daily, weekly and monthly readings of atmospheric carbon dioxide, in parts per million (ppm), measured at the top of Mauna Loa, Hawaii.

 These measurements are taken from this very remote region, high above the tree-line, to remove the influence of any direct sources.
 Any emissions from the volcano itself are also subtracted from the measurements, thus leaving us with the average concentration of carbon dioxide in Earth's atmosphere.

 The full record of the Keeling Curve, since measurements began in 1958, plots the monthly concentrations.
 This shows not only the seasonal rise and fall of CO2 but also how each successive year's maximum continues to tick upward, as we burn more fossil fuels.